Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Conclusions

-Observations of VHE radiation from GRBs especially in the prompt phase are important to our understanding of many related aspects.
-Current instruments are limited to their poor angular/energy resolution or small filed of view/duty cycles.
-Based on refractive waterlens, HADAR is a uniquely powerful instrument with the virtues of wide FoV and a large effective area below tens of GeV.
-In this work, we estimate HADAR's capacity to observe GRBs by give the detection rate about 3 GRBs per year, and of the sensitivity on event fluence of GRBs with certain distances.
+Observations of the VHE emission from GRBs, especially in the prompt phase, are important for our understanding of many related aspects about GRBs.
+Current instruments are limited due to their poor angular/energy resolution or small FOV/duty cycles.
+Based on a set of refractive water lens array, HADAR is a uniquely powerful instrument with the advantages of a wide FOV and a large effective area above tens of GeV.
+In this work, when the internal absorption energy threshold is higher than 30 GeV, we estimate that HADAR has the capacity to observe GRBs with a detection rate of at least one per year.
+We hope that future experimental observations with HADAR will reveal the physical processes in the prompt phase and allow us to measure the relevant parameters.

-\acknowledgments This work is supported by the Key R\&D Program of Sichuan Province grant $\rm No.~2019ZYZF0001$, the National Natural Science Foundation of China ( Nos.
-11873005, 12047575, 11705103, 11635011, U1632104, 11875264, U2031110).
+\acknowledgments This work is supported by the Key R\&D Program of Sichuan Province (Grant $\rm No.~2019ZYZF0001$) and National Natural Science Foundation of China (Grant Nos.
+11873005, 12047575, 11705103, 11635011, U1831208, U1632104, 11875264, and U2031110).